eclipse-ecal/ecal-core/README.md

 ## Differences to Eclipse-eCAL
   - C/C++ language support only
-  - internal communication protocol based on nanopb instead of google::protobuf (simplifies integration, cross compiling)
+  - internal communication protocol based on nanopb instead of google::protobuf
-  - innerprocess communication layer remmoved (innerprocess pub/sub connections handled by shared memory transport layer)
+  - innerprocess communication layer removed (handled by shared memory transport layer too)

 The core is fully "wire compatible" to eclipse-ecal on all transport layers (shared memory, udp multicast, tcp) as well as on the discovery (registration, monitoring) layer.